 “This work builds on our previous research on chronic stress and immunity by highlighting the crucial role of cellular health in the mind-body connection,” said Chris Fagundes, professor of psychological sciences at Rice and one of the study’s authors.

 Specifically, the researchers investigate the link between mitochondria—essentially the engines that power individual cells—and mental and physical health.
-Energy produced by mitochondria is necessary for people to engage in such as walking, shopping and driving.
+Energy produced by mitochondria is necessary for people to engage in daily activities such as walking, shopping and driving.
 One way to gauge a person’s cellular health is to determine how much energy is left over after these activities.

 Fagundes compared cellular health to a car’s fuel efficiency.